vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 (Soc.
 1, Ch.
 XIII

-Viṣnuvrata-(1) worship of Viṣnu image drawn on a lotus;
+Viṣṇuvrata-(1) worship of Viṣṇu image drawn on a lotus;

 this vrata has the same procedure as Vaiśvānaravrata; HV I. 1177 ( from Bhav.); (2) fast on twelve dvādaśis (in a year) and gift of cow, calf and gold; performer secures highest goal; HV I. 1202 (from Pad.), VKK 70; (3) begin on 2nd tithi of P. śu.; for a year divided into two periods of six months each; the performer bathes on the four days from 2nd tithi with water respectively mixed with mustard, sesame, vacā (plant with aromatic root) and sarrau ṣadhis; the names to be worshipped on those four days are respectively Krsna, Acyuta, Hrṣikeśa and Keśava; arghya to be offered to the crescent of the moon on the four tithis respectively as Sasin, Candra, Saśānka and Niśāpati; performer to eat once at night while moonlight lasts; dakṣiṇā to be given on 5th; this was performed by ancient kings (Dilipa, Duṣyanta), sages (Marici, Cyavana ) and high-born ladies (Deyaki, Sāvitri, Subhadrā); result-removal of sins and securing desired objects; Agni 177.
 15–20, HV II.
 458-460 (from Vi.
-Dh.); (4) early morning bath for four months from Aṣ., gift on K. pārṇimā of a cow and dinner to brāhmaṇas; reaches Viṣnuloka; KKV 444 (quot ing Mat.
+Dh.); (4) early morning bath for four months from Aṣ., gift on K. pārṇimā of a cow and dinner to brāhmaṇas; reaches Viṣṇuloka; KKV 444 (quot ing Mat.
 101. 37 ), KR 219; (5) on Cai. śu, 4th observe fast and worship the soveral groups of four forms in which Hari appears, viz.
-Nara, Nārāyana, Haya and Hassa; or as Mitra, Varupa, Indra and Visnu, the first two being Sādhyas and the latter two siddhas; perform for twelve years; he finds the way to mokṣı and becomes equal to the
+Nara, Nārāyana, Haya and Hassa; or as Mitra, Varupa, Indra and Viṣṇu, the first two being Sādhyas and the latter two siddhas; perform for twelve years; he finds the way to mokṣı and becomes equal to the

 Highest; Vi.
 Dh.
 III.
 151. 1-8.
-Viṣnusankaravrata—This is to follow the procedure of Umāmabe
+Viṣṇusankaravrata—This is to follow the procedure of Umāmabe

 svara vrata (p.
 277 above).
-It is to be performed in Bh. or āśv. on Mrgaśiras, Ārdrā, Pārvāphalguni, Anuradhā or Jyesthā; the only differences are that garments for Visou image should be yellow, the dakṣiṇās for Viṣnu and Saṅkara were respectively to be gold and pearls; HV II, 593-594 (calls it Saṅkara-Nārāyana-vrata), KR 282–283 (both
+It is to be performed in Bh. or āśv. on Mrgaśiras, Ārdrā, Pārvāphalguni, Anuradhā or Jyesthā; the only differences are that garments for Visou image should be yellow, the dakṣiṇās for Viṣṇu and Saṅkara were respectively to be gold and pearls; HV II, 593-594 (calls it Saṅkara-Nārāyana-vrata), KR 282–283 (both

 quote Devipurāṇa ).
-Viṣnusayanotsava--The festival on the sleeping of Viṣṇu either
+Viṣṇusayanotsava--The festival on the sleeping of Viṣṇu either

-on the 11th or 12th of Āṣ. śu.; NS 102; vide above pp. 109 110 for Viṣnusayana.
+on the 11th or 12th of Āṣ. śu.; NS 102; vide above pp. 109 110 for Viṣṇusayana.
 This is not to be performed in inter

 calary month.
 Viśṇuśśikhalu-yoga—when dyādaśī is mixed up with ekādaśı